sonatype/docker-rhel-nexus/help.md

 `Name=`

 The registry location and name of the image.
-For example, Name="nexus".
+For example, Name="Nexus Repository Manager".

 `Version=`

+The Red Hat Enterprise Linux version from which the container was built.
+For example, "Version="7.2".

+`Release=`

 The Nexus Repository Manager version from which the container was built.
 For example, Version="3.0.2-02".